COVID-19 Relief Efforts

 Read to Lead Academy

 We have partnered with the YMCA and HCDE to make sure our Read to Lead students and other youth in our community receive daily meals.
-As of August 7, we have distributed 11,598 snacks, 386 activity packs, 48 pairs of shoes, 91 art kits from the Huner Museum, 100 school supply bags, and 166 backpacks to children.
+As of September 11, we have distributed 14,441 snacks, 386 activity packs, 48 pairs of shoes, 91 art kits from the Huner Museum, 100 school supply bags, and 166 backpacks to children.
 During our weekly meal deliveries from April to July, we provided 2,043 meals to families.
 Because of our transportation and food distribution, Read to Lead students received breakfast, lunch, and snack.
 We even provide transportation for Read to Lead students to pick up meals from HCDE designated food sites.

 Every family will hear from at least two Read to Lead staff members each week as a way to check-in and keep them informed of any HDCE meal delivery changes.